Frequently Asked Questions for the Public About Novel Coronavirus (COVID-19)

 No. Efforts to develop a vaccine are underway, but currently, there is no vaccine available to protect against novel coronavirus.

 The City and County of San Francisco, led by the Department of Public Health, is working on preventing the virus, containing its spread, and reducing harm in the community.
-We are focused on the most vulnerable groups, including children, people in congregate settings and the elderly.
+We are focused on the most vulnerable groups, including those over the age of 55, people in congregate living settings, and those with chronic medical conditions.
 However, every sector has a role to play to ensure community health and safety.
 The health care system, schools, businesses and individuals can all do their part.